Outdoor Burning in West Pierce

 • The use of a burn barrel is prohibited.

-Safety Tips to Consider
+Safety Tips

 • West Pierce Fire & Rescue asks that you consider these safety tips when using a recreational fire of any kind.